argonne-lcf/user-guides/docs/aurora/data-management/daos/daos-overview.md

 ## Container
 The container is the basic unit of storage.
-A POSIX container can contain hundres of millions of files, you can use it to store all of your date.
+A POSIX container can contain hundreds of millions of files, you can use it to store all of your data.
 You only need a small set of containers perhaps just one per major unit of project work.

 ### Create a container
 ALCF has provided a script, `mkcont`, to help create a container with reasonable defaults.
-You can of course use the `daos` command to create a contaienr directly.
+You can of course use the `daos` command to create a container directly.

 `mkcont --type POSIX --pool <pool name> --user $USER --group <group> <container name>`